It’s news you never want to get. Something has happened, and you’ve been marked “Do Not Hire” or “Do Not Return”.

 Getting off a hospital blacklist

 Getting back into a hospital’s good graces takes a similar effort.
 The best place to start is by working with your recruiter to craft a statement expressing remorse at the way things ended previously.
 After that, do what you can to prove things are different now.
 Show that the behaviors the hospital took issue with are in the past.
 Show that you’ve completed coursework that may have been interfering with you executing on the job previously.
-Show that you’ve taken classes to increase your knowledge.
+Show that you’ve taken classes to increase your knowledge and skills.
 Provide references from recently completed assignments that show the kind of work you’re capable of.

 While it’s no guarantee that you will be removed from a “Do Not Return” list, it’s the best foot you can put forward in efforts to get off of one.

 Like agencies, a VMS is willing to consider removing nurses from a blacklist if the reason they landed there in the first place wasn’t clinical.